MSBuild Project Files

 MSBuild Invocation Pattern

-Projects are built with configuration and TFM control:
+Projects are built with configuration and TFM control.
+The nightly Build target enables cross-project parallelism explicitly:

 <MSBuild Projects="@(Projects)"